Kanazawa Itinerary: 2 Days in the City of Samurais

 You can read more about how to buy the ticket in my Alpine Route post.

-The first fun stop on your 2-day Kanazawa itinerary is a visit to the city’s most famous attraction, the beautifully designed Kenrokuen Garden.
-The Garden is considered to be one of the three greatest gardens of Japan (Okayama and Mito are the locations of the other two gardens).
+The first fun stop on your 2-day Kanazawa itinerary is visiting the city’s most famous attraction, the beautifully designed Kenrokuen Garden.
+The Garden is considered one of Japan’s three greatest gardens (Okayama and Mito are the locations of the other two gardens).

 Kenrokuen dates back to 1676 when the fifth lord, Lord Tsunanori, built a house and garden on a slope facing Kanazawa Castle.
 After it was destroyed by a fire, it was restored in 1774.
 At that time, the Midorotaki Waterfall and the Yugao-tei teahouse were added.
 Subsequent daimyo (lords) expanded the garden including adding more streams and making the pond bigger.